-Q2 2023 cybersecurity trends, data, and recommendations from the Expel security operations center (SOC)
+Q3 2023 cybersecurity trends, data, and recommendations from the Expel Security Operations Center (SOC)

-Our analysis spans our entire customer base, covering orgs of all shapes, sizes, and industries.
-We’ve got present-day and future you covered.
+The analysis in this report spans our entire customer base, which includes orgs of all sizes, in many industries, and with differing

-What’s inside the Expel Q2 2023 Threat Report
+Expel Q3, 2023 Threat Report by the numbers